bpstahlman/nvim-treeclimber/README.md

 ```

 ### HSLUV Color Support
-As mentioned in the default option comments, an object of type `HSLUV` is made available to `highlights` option callback functions.
+As mentioned in the default option comments, an object of type `HSLUV` is made available to the `highlights` option callback functions.
 This object facilitates working with *HSL* colors in the more human-friendly *HSLUV* color space.
 Its methods and fields are shown here.
-For further detail, look in the treeclimber source (vivid/hsl_like.lua).
+For further details, look in the treeclimber source (vivid/hsl_like.lua).

 ```lua
 ---@class HSLUV